DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``csum``: Changes the checksum field with hardware or software methods depending on the offload flags on the packet.

-* ``icmpecho``: Receives a burst of packets, lookup for IMCP echo requests and, if any, send back ICMP echo replies.
+* ``icmpecho``: Receives a burst of packets, lookup for ICMP echo requests and, if any, send back ICMP echo replies.

 * ``ieee1588``: Demonstrate L2 IEEE1588 V2 PTP timestamping for RX and TX.
 Requires ``CONFIG_RTE_LIBRTE_IEEE1588=y``.